 We wanted to see the Bangkok Grand Palace.
 Someone told us that a bus goes there and we found the exact one near our hotel and leisurely hopped into it.
 The bus ride was an exciting experience as we could witness the complete different side of Bangkok while on our way to the Grand Palace.
 Some buses are old but not too crowded, we could easily get a place and had fans above our seats to beat the heat and the 9 THB Journey was a joyride.
 Travelling by the Skytrain (BTS) in Bangkok was mind-blowing too!

 9. Cycling in Bangkok

 We are so glad we could do our bit of cycling in Bangkok.
 After the street shopping, Mall Hopping and walking around old temples, we decided to visit a public park in Bangkok and that was the best thing that could happen to us.
 We went to Banjakitti Park (also called as the Queen’s Park) near Asok BTS Skytrain Station.
-It was one of most impressive park that we had been to.
-A manmade lake was surrounded by specially built running and biking tracks and the skyline of Bangkok served as the backdrop.
+It was one of most impressive parks that we had been to.
+A manmade lake is surrounded by specially built running and biking tracks and the skyline of Bangkok served as the backdrop.
 We hired bikes at one of the main gates and had a super awesome bike ride in this park.

 10. Mall hopping in Bangkok